 The primary distinction between the two kinds of transactions is that, in an ACH credit transaction, the bank would immediately transfer funds in response to the payer’s request.
 But when it comes to ACH debits, the bank will transmit the money if the recipient requests it.
 The funds associated with an ACH credit transaction are “pushed” into the relevant account, whereas the funds associated with an ACH debit transaction are “pulled out” of the relevant account.

-In contrast, Same Day ACH transfers can be completed either the following business day or the day after the ACH payment was started.
-Additionally, a same-day processing fee is frequently charged for Same Day ACH transfers.
+In contrast, the Same Day ACH transfers can be completed either the following business day or the day after the ACH payment was started.

 There are different types of costs in the ACH debit payment process.
 This includes the fee to create the recurring transaction and the debit fee for the transaction, in addition to the cost for returned payments.
 This could be because automatic transactions can fail for various reasons like insufficient funds in the sender’s bank account.
 Failure to provide accurate bank account information, account freezing, payment interruption, etc., are additional causes of unsuccessful transactions.
 In this instance, the RDFI informs the ODFI of the return.

-Although there are many advantages for consumers as well, we will focus primarily on the advantages of accepting ACH payments from a company standpoint.
-However, ACH offers a number of alluring advantages for firms that must issue payments and/or money transfers (i.e., every business on the globe), such as:
+ACH offers a number of alluring advantages for firms that must issue payments and/or money transfers (i.e., every business on the globe), such as

 Similar in simplicity to ACH, credit systems can, however, be substantially more expensive.
 This is particularly true for companies that will accept several payments on a regular basis.